TalMizrahii/Encryption-Box/README.md

 ![123](https://user-images.githubusercontent.com/103560553/194918643-2680c671-374e-4327-9988-d483119c535e.PNG)

-*IMPORTANT* - If you wish to run the program, you can downlaod the "EB release" package and run the "EncryptionBox.exe" file.
+*IMPORTANT* - If you wish to run the program, you can downlaod the "EncryptionBox.exe" file.

 ## The cipher